Home

 Thumbnail of figure from publication

-By Ben Graul, Matthew L. Rollins, Nathan Powers, and Dennis Della Corte
+Ben Graul, Matthew L. Rollins, Nathan Powers, and Dennis Della Corte

 This paper outlines the feasibility of replacing a midterm assessment with a student-created digital media project.
 We examine the benefits of a peer review process for student-created pedagogy, the effectiveness of the student-generated digital media, and self-evaluations as a replacement for traditional forms of assessment.
 We conclude that this innovative teaching and assessment model is both effective and timely as more college courses are being taught digitally and/or asynchronously.